ted-jung/LlamaIndex/src_mcp/README.md

 Knowledge Injection: Using RAG (Retrieval-Augmented Generation) to fetch relevant context from databases, wikis, or documents.

 Execution Protocol: Structuring how LLMs interact with APIs, databases, and users dynamically.

-Example: MCP in Action
+## MCP in Action

-# Use Case

 Suppose you're designing a chatbot that answers business questions.

 Using MCP, you would:

 Store past queries and answers for continuity.
 Retrieve relevant documents before querying the LLM.
-Format the prompt optimally (e.g., “User asked about revenue trends.
+Format the prompt optimally
+(e.g., “User asked about revenue trends.
 Retrieve sales data and summarize insights.”).

 Decide when to refresh context to avoid token overflow.

-# MCP & LlamaIndex
+## MCP & LlamaIndex 🚀

 If you're working with LlamaIndex, MCP can be implemented by: